kineticdial/pb/README.md

 Git.

-†Companies with monolithic repos with GBs of history (e.g. Microsoft Windows) cannot realistically downloaded to a single hard-drive.
+†Companies with monolithic repos with GBs of history (e.g. Microsoft Windows) cannot realistically be downloaded to a single hard-drive.
 Even if it could, forcing each developer to download the complete history would take an incredible amount of time.

 [travis]: https://travis-ci.org/Lead-SCM/pb